-The wound healing assay is one of the most prominent methods to study directional cell migration in vitro.
-Measuring the kinematics of wound healing through migration of cells requires a cell-free gap between two cell-covered areas.
+The wound healing assay is one of the most prominent methods for studying directional cell migration in vitro.
+Measuring the kinematics of wound healing through the migration of cells requires a cell-free gap between two cell-covered areas.
 The scratch assay—a typical method for producing cell-free areas—shows poor reproducibility and user-dependent effects.

-In this webinar Roman Zantl introduces a new method for wound healing and migration assays based on the ibidi Culture-Insert.
-The Culture-Insert produces a precisely defined gap size between two cell patches for time lapse microscopy.
-Furthermore, Kilian Schramm will present the quantitative image analysis.
-With the use of Wimasis WimScratch, the wound healing images will be analyzed, evaluated and discussed.
-Combining both products strongly enhances reproducibility of results.
+In this webinar, Elias Horn introduces a new method for wound healing and migration assays based on the ibidi Culture-Insert.
+The Culture-Insert produces a precisely defined gap size between two cell patches for time-lapse microscopy.
+He will present the complete workflow of the assay, from sample preparation and live cell imaging to quantitative image analysis.
+Various application examples will complete this scientific lecture.

 The Wound Healing webinar will focus on the following aspects: